TeamEpiph/epiph/README.md

 epiph
 ======

-Epiph is a webapp to facilitate psychological trials based on questionnaires.
+epiph is a webapp to facilitate psychological trials based on questionnaires.
+You can enter your own questionnaires with multiple question/answer types (multiple-choice (single/multi selection), text, date, etc.).
+Design your study and schedule visits by defining which questionnaires have to be filled out in which visit.
+After creating patients, you are ready to fill out questionnaires.
+Epiph supports exporting the gathered answers as a csv or save it to a (MongoDB) collection for direct access from multiple statistic tools (ex.
+R).

 ## Usage